-The red grape variety comes from the border area Italy / Switzerland, Synonyms include Maiolet, Maïolet, Majolet, Majolet bon Vin and Majoletto.
-According to DNA analysis she is a parent of the species Neret di Saint-Vincent (Neyret) and the Valais variety grown close to the border Rouge du Pays (Cornalin du Valais).
-A Parent-offspring relationship exists to the sort Prié, There is also a color mutation called Mayolet Gris .
+The red grape comes from the border area Italy / Switzerland, Synonyms are Maiolet, Maïolet, Majolet, Majolet bon Vin and Majoletto.
+According to DNA analysis she is a parent of the varieties Neret di Saint-Vincent (Neyret) and the Valais variety grown close to the border Rouge du Pays (Cornalin du Valais).
+A Parent-offspring relationship exists to the variety Prié, There is also a color mutation called Mayolet Gris .
 The variety becomes a grape variety group in Switzerland Old plants counted.

-Mayolet is in aosta Valley known at least since 1787, where they are often mixed in with the varieties Petit Rouge and Vien de Nus was grown.
-The early to middle-maturing, frost-hard vine is particularly vulnerable to Botrytis and a little less for real mildew, It produces fresh, acidic, rather tannin red wines with aromas of sour cherries and flowers.
-She is in Italian aosta Valley approved in the DOC wine Valle d'Aosta Torrette.
-In 2010, seven hectares of vineyards were designated there (Kym Anderson ).
+Mayolet is in the aosta Valley Known at least since 1787, where it is often mixed with the Petit Rouge and Vien de Nus was grown.
+The early to medium maturing, frost hardy vine is particularly susceptible to Botrytis and a little less for real ones mildew, It produces fresh, acidic, rather tannic red wines with aromas of sour cherries and flowers.
+It is in Italian aosta Valley approved in the DOC wine Valle d'Aosta Torrette.
+In 2010, seven hectares of vineyards were shown there (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012